TeaCommerce/Tea-Commerce-Documentation/README.md

 # Tea Commerce Documentation

-This repository contains the documentation for the Umbraco eCommerce platform Tea Commerce
+This repository contains the raw source files for the documentation of the Umbraco eCommerce platform [Tea Commerce](https://www.teacommerce.net).
+The live version of these docs can be found at (https://docs.teacommerce.net)[https://docs.teacommerce.net].

+## Contributing

+If you would like to help improve our documentation, contributions via pull requests are our prefered method.
+I guide for which follows:

+### Code of Conduct

+All contributions / contributors are expected to abide by our (Code of Conduct)[https://www.contributor-covenant.org/version/1/1/0/code-of-conduct.html]

+### Getting Setup

+To run the documentation site locally, clone

+### Writing Documentation

+TODO

+## License

+This project is licensed under the terms of the [MIT license](LICENSE).